Updated on May 25, 2023

 What Does a Raccoon Nest Look Like?

-The biggest danger is when a female moves into your home, as she’ll shred the insulation for bedding.
+The biggest danger is when a female raccoon moves into your home, as she’ll shred the insulation for bedding.
 Unless you’re an experienced raccoon-watcher, you likely won’t be able to tell a raccoon nest from that of other critters (squirrels, for example), although they’re not as well woven as with other species.

 What do Raccoons Eat?

 Raccoons enjoy a varied diet in the wild, preferring mainly protein-rich foods.
 They enjoy hunting birds, frogs, any type of seafood, eggs, fruit, nuts, snakes, lizards, and insects.
-This huge menu means they have very little trouble finding plenty of food in the wild.
+This huge menu means they have very little trouble finding sources of food in the wild.

 They also have a habit of raiding gardens, which can result in a lot of damage to plants.
 In a pinch, they’ve even been known to cause structural damage in the effort to get to your personal food supplies.